open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 **Status**: [Experimental](../document-status.md)

 SDKs SHOULD support being configured with a cardinality limit.
-A cardinality limit is the hard limit on the number of metric streams that can be collected.
+The number of unique combinations of attributes is called cardinality.
+For a given metric stream, the cardinality limit is a hard limit on the number of metric points that can be collected during a collection cycle.

 #### Configuration